Labor rights in American meatpacking industry: U.S. law

 American workplace protections laws generally conform to international labor standards.
 The Occupational Safety and Health Act of 1970 established the Occupational Safety and Health Administration (OSHA), an agency of the United States Department of Labor that set and mandated national standards for workplace safety.
 The Act gave OSHA several critical powers including the ability to inspect workplaces for noncompliance, impose penalties for safety violations, and remove a health or safety hazard.
 When determining fines, the agency has wide discretion: OSHA considers many factors including the employer's previous compliance with safety standards, size, good faith, and the severity of the violation.
 OSHA standards apply to all workers, included those who are undocumented or not citizens.

 There have been more recent legislative responses to the concerns of labor advocates.
 In 2000, the former Nebraska Governor Michael Johanns (who later served as U.S. Secretary of Agriculture) issued the "Nebraska Meatpacking Industry Workers Bill of Rights ," which recognized an employee's right to organize, work in safe conditions and access state and federal benefits.
 In 2001, Congress overturned some OSHA ergonomics standards that had been approved by the Clinton administration.
 President Bush signed the repeal.

+Childhood

+The US meatpacking industry has come under increasing scrutiny following a high-profile national child labour investigation.
+In November 2022, the Department of Labor (DOL) launched an inquiry into child labour violations involving the cleaning subcontractor Packers Sanitation Services Inc. (PSSI).
+Since then, further developments have drawn attention to broader labour standards across the sector.
+As investigations have progressed, the prospect of US government action to hold companies legally accountable has heightened the industry's exposure to regulatory, legal, and reputational risks, with these risks continuing to grow as additional findings emerge.

+The rise in child labour in the United States is closely associated with the widespread use of subcontracting.
+Meat companies often fail to disclose the number of subcontracted workers within their operations, with only one out of seven companies reporting these figures.
+As a result, investors are unable to accurately evaluate their exposure to the risks linked to these insecure employment arrangements, including child labour and other forms of labour exploitation.